Wouter-Bekker-AI/CtrlSpeak/docs/tooling.md

 | `chat with <identity>` | Conversation start | Relaunch the bot using the requested identity via the transcription server (ignored if that identity is already active). |
 | `goodbye <identity>` | Conversation end | Shut down the active conversation for the specified identity from the CtrlSpeak main process. |

+> **Note:** SocialRobot’s text chat window no longer treats typed “goodbye <identity>” phrases as keywords.
+Those messages are delivered to the bot verbatim; only spoken requests (or ones injected through the stdin control channel) trigger the shutdown helpers.

 ### Conversation keywords

 `configure_identity_keywords()` keeps the voice trigger list synchronized with the identity folders.
 Once configured, the helpers recognize: